-This report provides the plume rise component of hazard assessment.
-If the results of the investigation determine plume rise heights above the OLS - 52m AHD, which is likely as the stack heights exceed this level, then an application for Operational Assessment of Proposed Plume Rise must be made.
+This report provides the plume rise component of a hazard assessment.
+If the results of the investigation determine that critical vertical velocities of plumes are above the OLS - 52m AHD, which is likely as the stack heights exceed this level, then an application for Operational Assessment of Proposed Plume Rise must be made.